 How to Brain Tan the Hide

-- · Note: remember you are putting brains on the flesh side only.
+Note: remember you are putting brains on the flesh side only.
+It will not hurt anything if you get brains on the hair side.

 Once the liquid has cooled, rub the mixture into the flesh side of the hide.
 Do this until the flesh side of the hide is well soaked with the brain mixture.
-You can if you wish to insure a good braining, is to soak a light small cloth in the remaining brain mixture and lay it onto the flesh side of the hide.
+You can if you wish to ensure a good braining, soak a cotton cloth in the remaining brain mixture and lay it on the flesh side of the hide.
 Roll up the hide with the cloth and let it sit overnight in a cool dark safe place.
 In the morning roll out the hide remove the cloth, wring as much water and moisture as you can from the hide.

 Staking the Hide